DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 Stainless steel wire cable supports the table in the open position, and permanently mounted bungee cords secure the table when folded up.

 I really can’t emphasize how much convenience this table offers.
-It is so easy to setup the table and having a nice spot to prepare dinner, set up gear, or work on is great.
-Without exaggeration, I can setup this table in under 10 seconds, and it only takes about 10 seconds to put up as well.
+It is so easy to set up the table and have a nice spot to prepare dinner, set up gear, or work on it.
+Without exaggeration, I can set up this table in under 10 seconds, and it only takes about 10 seconds to put up as well.

-Having equipment that makes your life easier not only saves you time but makes camping and overlanding that much more enjoyable.
-If you decide to build an overland trailer, make sure to incorporate a quick fold down table like this one…it is a must!
+Having equipment that makes your life easier not only saves you time but also makes camping and overlanding that much more enjoyable.
+If you decide to build an overland trailer, make sure to incorporate a quick-fold-down table like this one… it is a must!

 Stove

 I use a Camp Chef Everest 2-burner camp stove.
 There are lots of camp stoves on the market, but I liked this one the best.
-I only needed two burners, and these burners can put out the heat…over 20,000 BTUs!
+I only needed two burners, and these can put out heat… over 20,000 BTUs!

 I think the Everest is a great stove and has performed flawlessly for me.
-If you are someone who boils a lot, this is a very good option.
-The burners can get a pot of water boiling quick!!
+If you boil a lot, this is a very good option.
+The burners can get a pot of water boiling quickly!!

 I’ve cooked fajitas, burgers, and much more on the Everest, and it has done a great job!